Essential Vaccines for 16 to 18 Months Old Baby

 1. Diphtheria, Pertussis, and Tetanus (DTwP B1/DTaP B1)

-This is a vaccination that combines diphtheria toxoids with tetanus and pertussis vaccine.
+This is a 16 month vaccine that combines diphtheria toxoids with tetanus and pertussis vaccine.
 It is also called the DTP vaccine.
-DTwP is whole-cell (wP) vaccination while DTap means acellular (aP) vaccination.
+DTwP is a whole-cell (wP) vaccination, while DTap means acellular (aP) vaccination.

 Protects Your Child From